If you were faced with the decision to quit a bad habit or die, which would you choose?

 Why do you avoid positive behavior changes?

-Two in three Americans is overweight or obese.
-(2) Even though we have more access to healthy foods than any other time in history.
-Nearly seventy percent of workers are disengaged at work.
-(3) Even though there’s never been more effort or research poured into developing and supporting teams.
+Two in three Americans are overweight or obese, (2) even though Americans have more access to healthy foods than at any other time in history.
+Nearly 70% of workers are disengaged at work – (3) even though there’s never been more effort or research poured into developing and supporting teams.

-Even more shocking, a Harvard Medical School Study found that patients with lifestyle-related diseases that would kill them (think, type 2 diabetes, smoking, atherosclerosis, etc.) the majority couldn’t change their behavior.
+Even more shocking, a Harvard Medical School study found that the majority of patients with lifestyle-related diseases that would lead to an early death (like heart disease, type 2 diabetes, lung disease) were not able or unwilling to change their behavior.
 (4)

-Even when your life is on the line, why do you refuse to change the very behavior that keeps you feeling sick?
+Even when your life is on the line, why do you refuse to change the very behavior that is keeping you sick?

 Consider the following: